AusDTO/gov-au-ui-kit/BROWSER-SUPPORT.md

 The support levels will be revised when needed to better meet user needs.

-We initially defined these levels using analytics data of various major *.gov.au sites.
+We initially defined these levels using analytics data from various major *.gov.au sites.

 | Browser        | Device       | Minimum version    | Support level  | Test status  |
 |----------------|-----------------|-----------------|----------------|--------------|